yokomafoods/biltongmaster/README.md

 Biltong Master is a piece of software and hardware that can make your DIY Biltong Box more comfortable.

 # What you get
-- CODE
+- CODE BiltongMaster.ino
-- PCB Layout (FRITZING Open Source and easy to use)
+- PCB  BiltongMasterLayout.fzz (FRITZING Open Source and easy to use)

 # List of things you need for the Controller
 - Order the PCB with the manufacturer of your choice